ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

 }
 ```

-Although the above `get` operation is seemingly a blocking operation, internally, it does an asynchronous execution using the non-blocking I/O, where the current execution thread is released to the operating system to be used by others.
+Although the above `get` operation is seemingly a blocking operation, internally, it does an asynchronous execution using the non-blocking I/O, where the current execution thread is released to the Ballerina runtime scheduler to be used by others Ballerina strands.
 After the I/O operation is done, the program execution automatically resumes from where it was suspended.
 This pattern gives you a much more convenient programming model than handling non-blocking I/O manually while providing maximum performance efficiency.

 ## Client Objects

-Client objects allow workers to send network messages that follow a certain protocol to a remote process.
+Client objects allow Ballerina developer to communicate with a remote process which follow a certain protocol.
 The remote methods of the client object correspond to distinct network messages defined by the protocol for the role played by the client object.

 ### Get Started